-The U.S. Office of Comptroller of the Currency has recently initiated enforcement actions to restrict the ability of nationally chartered banks to establish or maintain relationships with loan servicers in order to make out-of-state short-term advance loans.
+The U.S. Office of Comptroller of the Currency has initiated enforcement actions that essentially eliminates the ability of nationally chartered banks to establish or maintain relationships with loan servicers in order to make out-of-state short-term advance loans.
 The Company does not currently maintain nor intend in the future to establish loan-servicing relationships with nationally chartered banks.
-The Federal Deposit Insurance Corporation, ("FDIC"), which regulates the ability of state chartered banks to enter into relationships with loan servicers, has recently enacted new examiner guidelines under which such arrangements are permitted.
-Texas is the only state in which the Company functions as loan servicer through a relationship with a state chartered bank, County Bank of Rehoboth Beach, Delaware, that is subject to the new FDIC examiner guidelines.
+The Federal Deposit Insurance Corporation, ("FDIC"), which regulates the ability of state chartered banks to enter into relationships with loan servicers, enacted new examiner guidelines in July 2003 under which such arrangements permitted.
+Texas is the only state in which the Company functions as loan servicer through a relationship with a state chartered bank, County Bank of Rehoboth Beach, Delaware, that is subject to the new FDIC examiner quidelines.
 If the implementation of the FDIC's new guidelines were to ultimately restrict the ability of all or certain state banks to maintain relationships with loan servicers, it could have a materially adverse impact on the Company's operations and financial results.

-Legislation and regulatory action at the state level that affects consumer lending has recently become effective in a few states and may be taken in other states.
+Legislation and regulatory developments at a state level continue to affect consumer-lending activities.
+While some states have recently enacted legislation that is favorable to short-term advance providers, other states are restricting, or attempting to restrict, short-term advance lending activities.
 The Company intends to continue, with others in the short-term advance industry, to oppose legislative or regulatory action that would prohibit or restrict short-term advances.
 But if legislative or regulatory action with that effect were taken on the federal level or in states such as Texas, in which the Company has a significant number of stores, that action could have a material adverse effect on the Company's short-term advance-related activities and revenues.
 There can be no assurance that additional local, state, or federal legislation will not be enacted or that existing laws and regulations will not be amended, which would materially, adversely impact the Company's operations and financial condition.